yantiz/Neighborhood-Map/README.md

 # Neighborhood Map

 This project builds an interactive map based on third-party APIs including Google Maps and Foursquare.
-Users can use this map to find ramen shops around the city of Los Angeles.
+Users can use this app to find ramen shops within the city of Los Angeles.

 ## Technologies that are used